writethedocs/www/docs/conf/na/2017/east/proposal.md

     - See catering requirements above.
 Eating tables should be separate from work tables if at all possible.
     - Excellent Internet connectivity

 4. Hotels.
 Ideal hotels are a very short walk away.
-For the hotel, we need at least one option that is affordable (eg. not 4-star), and needs the following info:
+For the hotel, we need at least one option that is affordable (that is, less than 4-star), and needs the following info:

     - Name
     - Location
     - Transportation options (how do people get there from the airport?)
     - Cost of room per night (Generally we don't get a block of rooms because of the liability, we mainly just want to know a general cost)

 5. Provide estimates on costs associated with flights, accommodation, meals, ground transportation, etc. for an overview of total cost for attendees.

 6. Information about what makes the city a good choice for Write the Docs East and an attractive destination for attendees.